New Bill Proposes Salary Cut For Mayorkas Unless Accurate Border Crossing Numbers Reported

 Border encounters have reached unprecedented levels and DHS has consistently failed to disclose encounter statistics in a timely fashion under the leadership of the recently impeached Mayorkas.

 Encounter figures have remained a closely-guarded secret for up to three weeks after the end of each month for the past six months.
-The statistics are usually leaked over the weekend, in an attempt to minimize scrutiny.
+The statistics are usually leaked over the weekend, in an attempt to minimize media scrutiny.

 “In an attempt to hide the monthly illegal crossings, they consistently withhold information until late on Fridays or even the weekends to attempt to hide the truth from Americans,” said Bice.
 “Our border is out of control and the lack of accountability is fostering chaos.
-My legislation, the Timely Reporting Act, restores transparency and forces the to report illegal migration data in a timely fashion.”
+My legislation, the Timely Reporting Act, restores transparency and forces the Biden Administration to report illegal migration data in a timely fashion.”

 Noncompliance would have significant consequences; in case figures are not disclosed in time, the office of the secretary of DHS’ salary would be reduced by 25% the following month.